The Rule Of Thumb For Retirement Income

 Have your Health Insurance plan in check

 Healthcare costs account for an average of 11% – 15% of retirement spending (depending on the retiree’s age), according to the Bureau of Labor Statistics’ Consumer Expenditure Survey.
-When purchasing a plan, make sure to know what your coverage will be as well as how much money you can expect to pay in premiums, deductibles, co-pays and out-of-pocket costs.
+When purchasing a health insurance plan, make sure to know what your coverage will be as well as how much money you can expect to pay in premiums, deductibles, co-pays and out-of-pocket costs.
 If you retire at or after the age of 65, you can largely rely on Medicare for your retirement needs.
 You can research Medicare’s coverage options and costs at their official site.

 Prepare an Estate Plan